snikch/goodman/README.md

 ## Usage

-Write your own goodman server, and run it as an argument to Dredd.
-Note, you'll need to supply an arbitrary `--hookfiles` param, this is required, but the binary is the main one.
+Write your own goodman server, and run it as the `--language` argument to Dredd.
+Note, you'll need to supply an arbitrary `--hookfiles` param, this is required, but the binary supplied to `--language` is the important argument.

 ```
  dredd ./blueprint.apib http://localhost:4567 --server "./my-server" --language ./go-hook-server --hookfiles *.rb